jruels/auto-infra/labs/tf-vm/index.md

 ```

 Now run `terraform validate` to check the syntax.
 If it passes run `terraform plan` to confirm Terraform will update to the desired state.

 If everything looks good, apply the changes with `terraform apply`

 > An execution plan has been generated and is shown below.
 > Resource actions are indicated with the following symbols:
->   ~ update in-place
->
-> Terraform will perform the following actions:
+> ~ update in-placeTerraform will perform the following actions:~ google_compute_instance.default
->
->   ~ google_compute_instance.default
 > metadata.%:       "0" => "1"
-> …
->
-> Apply complete!
+> …Apply complete!
 Resources: 0 added, 1 changed, 0 destroyed.
 At this point you have successfully used Terraform to create a new GCP instance with an SSH key so you can access it.
 However, to access the VM you must use `gcloud` or the console to find out the IP of the VM.

 Let's fix that by adding an `output` to our configuration, which will output the IP address of the VM after it is created.

 ```terraform
 output "ip" {